 You should make sure you are aware of the differences between employees and contractors.
 If you claim your staff as contractors, rather than employees, you may be acting illegally.
 The option of hiring contractors is not always available for small business owners.
 Learn more about the differences between employees and contractors.

 Various government programs offer assistance to both workers and employers, and may help you to broaden your recruitment options.

 Your business may be eligible to access support to create job opportunities for regional Queensland jobseekers through the Back to Work Regional Employment Package.

 - Mature aged workers

 It is increasingly important to consider mature age people when you are recruiting.
-Learn strategies for employing mature age workers.
+The Restart Programme offers a wage subsidy to encourage businesses to employ mature age workers.